watch the full trailer for grace jones biopic, 'bloodlight and bami'

 Inside the life of an icon in all her groundbreaking, hula-hooping, disco glory.

-The new trailer for Grace Jones: Bloodlight and Bami gives us our first proper look at the hotly anticipated documentary, which explores both the private and public worlds of the singer, and will launch with a one-night-only special event on 25 October, when it will be broadcast cinemas nationwide followed by a live Q&A with Grace Jones "and friends".
+The new trailer for Grace Jones: Bloodlight and Bami gives us our first proper look at the hotly anticipated documentary, which explores both the private and public worlds of the singer, and will launch with a one-night-only special event on October 25, when it will be broadcasted at cinemas across the UK, followed by a live Q&A with Grace Jones "and friends."

 When the film launched at Cannes in May, Grace Jones told Screen Daily, "This is the first time people will see me in this way.
 They will see a very candid portrayal.
 It is raw.
 It will be like seeing me almost naked.
 I'm very happy with the film," she added.
 "I didn't feel like it was an invasion.
 It was a very smooth and comfortable process."

 Editor's note: This article was updated with the UK version of the trailer.